 The size of the college should also be considered.
 You may ask, what difference does the size of the university make, as long as my classes are smaller?
 What constitutes a “large” university or a “small” university?
 The following are a few of the major differences between large and small colleges.

 - Large colleges and universities typically offer a larger variety of majors, concentrations, and degree programs than smaller schools.
 Smaller schools often focus on liberal arts and a few other specialities.

 - Large universities offer extensive resources for their students including libraries, computers, on-campus housing, athletics and extracurricular activities.

 - Large universities usually provide a diverse student body with varied backgrounds, cultures and interests.
 While a very attractive characteristic to some students, this can be overwhelming to others.

 - Smaller colleges offer a more intimate setting than larger colleges.
 You get to know just about everyone on campus they all get to know you too.

 - Smaller colleges typically offer fewer distractions than larger colleges.

-The primary goal of most people going to college is to earn more money, not loose money.
+The primary goal of most people going to college is to earn more money, not lose money.
 Notwithstanding, college does cost money and the price tag can vary greatly, even amount private colleges.
-When considering a college, make sure you’re aware of all the costs associate with attending the college, not just the cost of tuition.
-There are textbook costs, housing costs, fees, food and other expenses, and these can all add up to a whole lot very quickly.
+When considering a college, make sure you’re aware of all the costs associated with attending the college, not just the cost of tuition.
+Other factors include:

 You’ll want to evaluate the cost of living on campus versus off campus.
 Many colleges offer “room and board” packages for students that cover the cost of both housing and food.